BlackIQ/shortnote/README.md

 ## how to use

 This project is a website.
 So it has a server or a plateform.
-If you want to run in in your system, you should do there steps:
+If you want to run in it your system, you should do there steps:

 - **Clone or download the repo**